ulya1202/Data-science-projects/README.md

 # My Data-science-projects while studying :)
-most of the datasets are from colab
+most of the datasets are from kaggle